 (2) Administrative and employee offices and work areas;

 (3) Student residence halls, dormitories, or apartment buildings;

 (4) By placing it on vehicles parked on the MTSU campus; or

 (5) By placing it on utility poles, trees, walls, buildings, or other objects on campus.

 This shall not restrict a faculty member from distributing within the classroom non-commercial material related to the particular course or subject matter.

 3. Upon approval of an application to use MTSU property and/or facilities, MTSU will permit the sale or distribution of literature, non-commercial solicitations, or advertising in designated locations within the lobbies or other general use areas of the above-noted buildings or other campus facilities designated for placement of literature for distribution or sale.

 4. MTSU shall have the right to terminate the distribution or sale of literature by any group, organization or individual that violates the provisions of this policy.

-5. Nothing in this section should be construed to limit the rights of access to state employees set forth in TENN.
-CODE ANN. § 8-50-1001.
+5. Nothing in this section should be construed to limit the rights of access to state employees set forth in Code Ann. § 8-50-1001.

 Unless otherwise provided, solicitation for the purpose of entering or consummating a commercial transaction on any property owned or used by MTSU is prohibited.
 Solicitation for other than a commercial purpose is prohibited unless expressly provided for by MTSU policy or approved by the President or his/her designee.